GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 ARIA does not affect the appearance of a web page, or the behavior for a mouse or keyboard user.
 Only users of assistive technologies will notice any difference from ARIA.
-Web developers can add any arbitrary ARIA without affecting users that aren't running an assistive technology (AT).
+Web developers can add any arbitrary ARIA without affecting users that aren't running an assistive technology.

 You read it right: ARIA doesn't actually do anything to keyboard focus or tab order.
 That's all done in HTML, sometimes tweaked with bits of JavaScript.